tisfeng/Easydict/README_EN.md

 ```
 <bar>

-Lookup for APIKey (similar to other keys), if the query succeeded, the result will be written to the clipboard.
+Lookup for APIKey (similar to other keys), if the query succeeds, the result will be written to the clipboard.
 ```
 easydict://readValueOfKey?EZOpenAIAPIKey
 ```

 #### Query Mode

-Currently, OpenAI translation supports three query modes: word lookup, sentence translations, and long-text translation.
+Currently, OpenAI translation supports three query modes: word lookup, sentence translation, and long-text translation.
 They are all enabled by default, while words and sentences can be disabled.

 <table>
     <td> <img src="https://raw.githubusercontent.com/tisfeng/ImageBed/main/uPic/2KIWfp-1695612945.png">